danielr-tech/TimelineProject/en/step_3.md

+TODO: Scrap the people.
+Create a timeline of periods only (or, at least, things that can be plotted directly).

 ## Discovering the people

 Each era in time is defined by its people.
 You are now going to find a list of people who lived in your chosen historical period.